-Are you a women solo traveler?
+Are you a solo female traveler?
 If yes, it’s good..!
-But if it doesn’t, you should still go through this women safety travel blog to help other women travelers who just love to travel regularly, or after a short interval.
+But if it doesn’t, you should still go through this safety travel blog to help other female travelers who just love to travel regularly, or after a short interval.
 So, as an independent Indian traveler, I’m just sharing here top 5 tips for single women traveler which I noticed during my time of travel across India.
 However, I do not notice women/girls regularly, usually, but still I note some points what they really care about when they travel alone in India.

 So, today here are some important travel guidelines for all female travelers who are planning a tour in India in upcoming days.
 I think you should be aware about these important rule before start your trip.
 Just check it out-

-(But, before going to start these women travel security instructions in detail, I suggest you to visit my earlier post about top 10 travel tips in India where you will get some basic, but very important travel guidelines; particularly if you’re scheduling to travel across India.
+(But, before going to start these female travel security instructions in detail, I suggest you to visit my earlier post about top 10 travel tips in India where you will get some basic, but very important travel guidelines; particularly if you’re scheduling to travel across India.
 Doesn’t matter you’re men or women traveler, these tips for all!!)

 1. Avoid Provoke dress, Wear local Indian clothes